Characteristic modules over a local ring: Basic properties of characteristic modules

 \begin{proof} Let $Q\twoheadrightarrow\widehat R$ be a Cohen presentation.
 Then $\D_{\widehat R}=\rhom_Q(\widehat R,Q)[\dim Q-\dim\widehat R]$, and $\c_{\widehat R}=\H^{\cmd\widehat R}(\D_{\widehat R})=\Ext_Q^{\cmd\widehat R+\dim Q-\dim\widehat R}(\widehat R,Q)=\Ext_Q^{\dim Q-\depth R}(\widehat R,Q)\cong\widehat{\c_R}$ by Proposition \ref{15}(1). \end{proof}

 Now we define a characteristic module and a cocharacteristic module of a given $R$-module.

-\begin{defn} Let $M$ be an $R$-module.
+\begin{defn} Let $M$ be a finitely generated $R$-module.
 We define a {\em characteristic module} of $M$ to be an $R$-module $\T_M$ such that where $Q\twoheadrightarrow \widehat{R}$ is a Cohen presentation of $R$.
 Dually, we define a {\em cocharacteristic module} of $M$ to be an $R$-module $\E_M$ such that

 \end{defn}

 The definition of characteristic modules is motivated by the notion of the conormal module of a local ring.

 \begin{rem} Let $R$ be a local ring.
 The {\em conormal module} of $R$ is by definition an $R$-module $\C_R$ such that $\widehat{\C_R}\cong I/I^2$, where $I$ is the kernel of a minimal Cohen presentation $Q\twoheadrightarrow\widehat R$.
 Hence